abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

   * Mg.in: Low-cutoff low-accuracy version without semicore.
     Has ghost at +80 eV, not recommended for GW.

-  * Mg-sp.in: (2s, 2p) semicore states in valence.
+  * Mg-sp.in: Default version with (2s, 2p) semicore states in valence.
 No model core charge (AE core too localized).
     Recommended for GS.
 Can be used for GW.

 ## Al

-  * Al.in: Has 2 d-projectors to improve transferability.
+  * Al.in: Default version with 2 d-projectors to improve transferability.
     Requires GW version.
     TODO: Oscillations in form factors.

 ## Si

-  * Si.in: Has 2 d-projectors to improve transferability.
+  * Si.in: Default version with 2 d-projectors to improve transferability.
     Requires GW version

 ## P

-  * P.in: Has 2 d-projectors to improve transferability.
+  * P.in: Default version with 2 d-projectors to improve transferability.
     Requires GW version
     TODO: the model core charge and GBRV should be improved

 ## S

-    S.in: Has 2 d-projectors to improve transferability.
+    S.in: Default version with 2 d-projectors to improve transferability.

 ## Cl

-    Cl.in: Has 2 d-projectors to improve transferability.
+    Cl.in: Default version with 2 d-projectors to improve transferability.

 ## Ar

-  * Ar.in: (3s, 3p) in valence.
+  * Ar.in: Default version with (3s, 3p) in valence.
 Has 2 d-projectors to improve transferability.
     Can be used for GW.

 ## K

-  * K-sp.in: (3s, 3p) semicore states in valence.
+  * K-sp.in: Default version with (3s, 3p) semicore states in valence.
 Has 2 d-projectors to improve transferability.
     Can be used for GW.

 ## Ca

-  * Ca-sp.in: (3s, 3p) semicore states in valence.
+  * Ca-sp.in: Default version with (3s, 3p) semicore states in valence.
 Has 2 d-projectors to improve transferability.
     Can be used for GW.

 ## Sc

-  * Sc-sp.in: (3s, 3p) semicore states in valence.
+  * Sc-sp.in: Default version with (3s, 3p) semicore states in valence.
 Can be used for GW.

 ## Ti

-  * Ti-sp.in: (3s, 3p) semicore states in valence.
+  * Ti-sp.in: Default version with (3s, 3p) semicore states in valence.
 Can be used for GW.

 ## V

-  * V-sp.in: (3s, 3p) semicore states in valence.
+  * V-sp.in: Default version with (3s, 3p) semicore states in valence.
 Can be used for GW.

 ## Cr